5P4RUX/EncodePy/README.md

 <br>
 <h4 align="center">DISCLAIMER > </h4><br>

-* This tool is for educational purposes only!
+* This tool allows Python to encrypt strings.
-* I will not be responsible for any misuse.
+* The algorithm has been shared publicly.

 <br>
 <h4 align="left">About > </h4><br>